kogarashisan/LavaSite/reference/Includes.md

 {include> target}
 ```

-Include target is parsed by {@link Lava.parsers.Common#parseEventHandlers} and has same format as event or role target.
+Include target is parsed by [TODO Lava.parsers.Common#parseEventHandlers] and has same format as event or role target.
 Includes are processed in {@link Lava.system.Template} in constructor.

 Like events, includes can be bubbling.
 Bubbling include is served by the first widget that has it.